Family Tax Benefit PART A and PART B

 - has an acceptable study load, or

-- has been granted an exemption by the Department of Human Services
+- has been granted an exemption by Services Australia

 To receive FTB A you must also: